 Lars Andersen was admitted as a Founder Freeman of the Guild of Entrepreneurs and elected to Court in 2014.
-He was elected Junior Warden in July 2017, and invested in November 2017.
+He was elected Middle Warden in July 2018, and invested in November 2018.

 Lars has been a Liverman of the Worshipful Company of World Traders since 2014, serving on Education, Membership and Events Committees.
 He is on the Court of Assistants for the World Traders.
 In October 2018, Lars organised the first Guinness World Record to be held by a Livery Company, with 84 nationalities singing a pop song.

 My Nametags was founded by Lars in 2004, and makes iron-on and sticker name tags for childrens’ clothes and equipment.
-The company now sells labels in more than 60 countries around the world, and has won multiple awards in the UK and Europe for its product and customer service.
+The company now sells labels to 130 countries around the world, and has won multiple awards in the UK and Europe for its product and customer service.
 In 2018, My Nametags was awarded a Queen’s Award for International Trade.

 Arty Lobster is Lars’ second company, and it makes 3D printed pet sculptures.
 Customers give 10 photos of their dog, cat, horse or other pet, and Arty Lobster’s artists will create a model that is then 3D printed in full colour sandstone.